brikis98/yevgeniy-brikman-homepage/_posts/2013-04-02-some-ground-rules-for-debate.md

 The goal of a theory isn't to be right; after all, you can never *really* be right, as per rule 1.
 The goal of a theory is to be *useful*.
-The important question is not "is this theory correct" but rather, "does this theory let us make predictions about the world better than other theories"?<div>
+The important question is not "is this theory correct" but rather, "does this theory let us make predictions about the world better than other theories"?
-<div>For example, the theory of evolution by natural selection lets us make
-some good predictions about how plant and animal species came to be and what will happen to them in the future.
+For example, the theory of evolution by natural selection lets us make some good predictions about how plant and animal species came to be and what will happen to them in the future.
 It may be *only* a theory, but it's a very useful one.
 On the other hand, intelligent design doesn't match our observations, isn't useful for making predictions, and therefore not a theory.

-<div>So, when you and I debate, it's not worth debating axioms, so all we can
-really do is debate theories.
-And we won't debate them based on the merit of whether they are true or not, but whether they are more useful than other theories.<div>
+So, when you and I debate, it's not worth debating axioms, so all we can really do is debate theories.
+And we won't debate them based on the merit of whether they are true or not, but whether they are more useful than other theories.

-<div>**Rule 3: the most important question**<div>
+## Rule 3: the most important question

-<div>One final step before we can have a debate: you need to ask yourself a
+One final step before we can have a debate: you need to ask yourself a question.
+It's arguably the most important question in all of science, reason, and debate:

-question.
-It's arguably the most important question in all of science, reason, and debate:<blockquote style="text-align: center;">*What would convince you that you're wrong?*</blockquote><div>Be honest.
+> What would convince you that you're wrong?

+Be honest.
 What facts, evidence, or events would convince you that your current stance in the debate is wrong?
-This question is the very basis of the scientific method.<div>
+This question is the very basis of the scientific method.
-<div>If there is not a single thing in the world that could convince you that
-you're wrong, then your stance isn't a theory, but an article of faith.
-And faith cannot be debated.<div>
+If there is not a single thing in the world that could convince you that you're wrong, then your stance isn't a theory, but an article of faith.
+And faith cannot be debated.

-<div>What would convince an evolutionary scientist that the theory of
-evolution is totally wrong?
+What would convince an evolutionary scientist that the theory of evolution is totally wrong?
 That is, what would show that the theory of evolution is not a useful model?
-I can think of a few examples: discovering evidence that the earth was just a few thousand years old; observing a new species magically materialize with no connection to any other species; finding evidence that the entire fossil record is an elaborate hoax by the liberal media.<div>
+I can think of a few examples: discovering evidence that the earth was just a few thousand years old; observing a new species magically materialize with no connection to any other species; finding evidence that the entire fossil record is an elaborate hoax by the liberal media.

-<div>What would convince someone who believes in intelligent design that they
+What would convince someone who believes in intelligent design that they are wrong?
-are wrong?
 As far as I know, nothing.
 Apparently, numerous [observations of natural selection](http://en.wikipedia.org/wiki/Natural_selection#Examples_of_natural_selection)